 British artist SHOK-1 spraypaints unique X-ray art on walls around the world.
 The works present a kind of diagnosis of life in the 21st century, sometimes in glowing health and other times pathological.

 A cool blend of street and science, the artworks have tremendous resonance with a wide range of demographics : from fans of pop culture, contemporary and street arts, to surgeons, radiologists and scientists.
 Darkly beautiful and packed with subtle layers of intricate detail, X-rays are one of the most difficult subject matters a painter could attempt.
 SHOK-1 has pioneered cutting-edge freehand techniques using no tape or stencils to render his X-ray style.

 Pro-science, the artist aims to champion Rationalism in an era where anti-intellectualism is on the rise, scientists are silenced and experts denounced in favour of the layman’s opinion.

 He was one of the first Europeans to co-opt the street cultures that exploded from the USA in the early 80's, laying down the foundations for what has become one of the most important art movements worldwide.
-He has continued to reinvent his work and take risks throughout a career currently spanning over 30 years.
+He has continued to reinvent his work and take risks throughout a career currently spanning nearly 40 years.

 SHOK-1 is based in London and holds a degree in Applied Chemistry.